-I am a British fine art photographer currently based in Malta.
+I am a wedding photojournalist currently based in the North East of England.
 I started my life behind the lens over 20 years ago after I gained an HND in Photography at Newcastle College School of Art and Design in the UK.
 I worked as a photojournalist for several years in the Northeast of England before travelling the world and building up a stock library of images that I sell through international stock libraries.

-I lived in Australia, New Zealand, Holland, and Sicily where the majority of my work stemmed from stock, editorial, events and wedding photography.
+I have lived in the UK, Australia, New Zealand, Holland, Malta and Sicily where the majority of my work stemmed from stock, editorial, events and wedding photography.
 These opportunities had the added bonus of extending my personal knowledge and experience of different cultures and appreciating working in different styles which informed and developed my fine art photography.

 Born and raised on the northeast coast of the UK, I have always had a strong connection to water.
 The natural powers of the oceans, seas, lakes, rivers, their reflective properties and movements have always inspired me to capture these elements with my camera.